veertuinc/packer-plugin-veertu-anka/.web-docs/components/builder/vm-clone/README.md

----
-description: |
-  The veertu-anka-vm-clone Packer builder is able to clone existing Anka VM Templates for use with Anka Virtualization and the Anka Build Cloud.
-The builder takes a source VM name, clones it, and then runs any provisioning necessary on the new VM Template before stopping or suspending it.
-page_title: Anka VM Clone - Builders
-nav_title: VM Clone
----

-# Anka VM Clone Builder

 Type: `veertu-anka-vm-clone`

 The `veertu-anka-vm-clone` Packer builder is able to clone existing Anka VM Templates for use with the [Anka Virtualization](https://veertu.com/technology/) package and the [Anka Build Cloud](https://veertu.com/anka-build/).
 The builder takes a source VM name, clones it, and then runs any provisioning necessary on the new VM Template before stopping or suspending it.